-Approximately a third of people aged 65 and over, and 45% of people aged 80 and over fall every year.
+• Approximately a third of people aged 65 and over, and 45% of people aged 80 and over fall every year.
 However, the actual number of falls amongst older people in Cardiff and Vale is not known as many people don't report having fallen.
-On average 5,000 people aged 65+ attend the Emergency Unit in Cardiff every year due to a fall.
-In 2016/17, 449 people aged 65+ were admitted to hospital in Cardiff and Vale for a hip fracture.
+There are between 70 and 90 falls-related attendances at the Emergency Department in Cardiff and Vale UHB every week for people aged 75+.
+In 2018/19, 457 people aged 65+ were admitted to hospital in Cardiff and Vale with a hip fracture.